 Kari Glebe, Purdue University

 Stephanie Packer, Purdue University

 Creatively Addressing Food Insecurity Through a Wellness Model

 Food insecurity is a current hot topic at every institution.
 Food pantries and subsidized groceries stores are a trend on many campuses.
-The cost of food and the accessibility and convenience of quick healthy meals are the root of the problem for many.
+The cost of food as well as the accessibility and convenience of quick, healthy meals are the root of the problem for many.
 Dining services is uniquely positioned to teach students important life skills, such as how to access affordable food that they can cook.
-This presentation will educate attendees on the benefits of a wellness model that not only supports food insecure students but all students transitioning to adulthood.
+This presentation will educate attendees on the benefits of a wellness model that not only supports food insecure students, but all students transitioning to adulthood.
 Participants will get an opportunity to see passive programs that educate students on wellness as well as hands-on activities.